argoproj-labs/rollouts-plugin-metric-honeycomb/README.md

 Queries can be constructed and tested in the Honeycomb UI, and then the query specification can be found by clicking the three dots above the "Run Query" button in the query builder.
 <img src="./assets/honeycomb-query-definition.png" alt="get honeycomb query defintion" width="25%">

-The Honeycomb API key must be specified as a Kubernetes `Secret` in the argo-rollouts namespace:
+The Honeycomb API key must be specified in a Kubernetes `Secret` in the argo-rollouts namespace:
 ```yaml
 apiVersion: v1
 kind: Secret